-The carpus of the dog is similar to the wrist in man.
-It is made of many small bones that form 3 major joints.
+The carpus of the dog and cat is similar to the wrist in man.
+It is made of seven small bones that form three joints.
 Normally, the top joint is very flexible, whereas the remaining joints have limited range of motion.
-The backside of the carpus is supported by a very strong ligamentous structure called the palmar fibrocartilage, which prevents the joints from over extending (hyperextension).
+The backside (palmar aspect) of the carpus is supported by a very strong ligamentous structure called the palmar fibrocartilage, which prevents the joints from over extending (hyperextension).

 Cause of carpal hyperextension injury